BlockScience/reflexer/README.md

 ## Large File Dependencies

-The following pickle files in `models/pickles/` should be obtained from the [BlockScience/Reflexer shared Google Drive folder](https://drive.google.com/drive/u/1/folders/14pJWIQytibnfZM32YaeemW5FVqj4PpE5), and copied or linked into the repo.
+The following pickle files in `models/pickles/` should be obtained from this [link](https://we.tl/t-Msw9AunMA4), and copied or linked into the repo.
 They are ignored in the `.gitignore` file to avoid hitting file size and bandwidth limits:

 * `apt_debt_model_2020-11-28.pickle`